-2. Teen Entitlement To Clothes
+2. Teen Entitlement With Clothes

 Girls are given access to their parent’s credit cards, and they spend almost whatever they want.
 It is teen entitlement at its finest.
 High dollar purses, jewelry, shoes, and clothes are just part of the everyday teenage girl’s life now.

 There is so much pressure to wear the latest and greatest.

 I remember my daughter came home from church one day nearly in tears because she didn’t wear the right shoes.
 I felt horrible about it.
-But I didn’t go right out to get the perfect $100 shoes so she could fit in.
+But I didn’t go right out to get the perfect pair for $100 so she could fit in.